Ephigenia/ikea-availability-checker/README.md

 Features
 ================================================================================

-- list of 403 IKEA stores worldwide
+- list 403 IKEA stores worldwide
 - get product stock amount for a whole country or single store in JSON, Text and CLI-Table format
 - support for many countries (see below) at,